iotile/candidate_coding_challenges/radiation/README.md

 - Write a series of unit tests using pytest and some of the built-in CoreTools functionality to make sure your virtual device is behaving properly.

 ## Getting Started
-You'll need a computer running linux, MacOS or Windows with a Python 2.7 installation.
-You can probably use Python 3 as well -- we have upgraded the compatibility, but a warning that there may be incompatibilities we haven't discovered yet.
+You'll need a computer running linux, MacOS or Windows with a Python 3.5+ installation.
+You can try to use Python2.7, but we have deprecated support for that and can't guarantee that everything still works.
+We made efforts to leave compatibility there, however.
 Follow the instructions here to get the basic CoreTools installed on your computer:
 - http://coretools.readthedocs.io/en/latest/introduction.html
 - You should also install pytest (pip install pytest)